brokiem-pm-pl/SimpleNPCPlayerCount/README.md

-# SlapperPlayerCount
+# snpcPlayerCount
-Get the amount of players on a world or on a server with SlapperPlayerCount!
+Get the amount of players on a world or on a server with snpcPlayerCount!

 **Important:** 2.1.2 brings support for WPC support, which you can either choose to enable or disable in the config.
 WPC has more features for world querying, check out the plugin by clicking [here](http://poggit.pmmp.io/p/WorldPlayerCount/)
 ## Updates